segunak/SegunAkinyemi.com/docs/_posts/2025-02-27-comforts-of-christ.md

 ## Some Background

-Just over three years ago—(time flies, man, time flies)—I wrote a blog post called [_The Commands of Christ_](https://segunakinyemi.com/blog/commands-of-christ/) where I aimed to catalog instances in the Bible where Jesus explicitly gives instructions.
+Just over three years ago (time flies, man, time flies), I wrote a blog post called [_The Commands of Christ_](https://segunakinyemi.com/blog/commands-of-christ/) where I aimed to catalog instances in the Bible where Jesus explicitly gives instructions.
 My goal was to cut through the noise of modern Christian preaching and teaching and focus solely on what Jesus Himself said.
 Because in the end, [Christ is enough](https://www.youtube.com/watch?v=teUxQpnhezY).

 That post accomplished its goal.
 I've referred back to it often and shared it with others looking for that same kind of "no-frills" resource.
-But as life throws its chaos at us—deadlines, family drama, health challenges, relationships, personal hurdles—sometimes the last thing we want is a list of commands to follow, from God or anyone else.
+But as life throws its chaos at us, deadlines, family drama, health challenges, relationships, personal hurdles, sometimes the last thing we want is a list of commands to follow, from God or anyone else.
 I know I've certainly had moments where I needed **comfort** rather than **commands** in my walk with Christ.
 The Psalmist said it best:

 > In the multitude of my anxieties within me, Your comforts delight my soul.
 >